syncfusion-content/wpf-docs/wpf/Scheduler/Migrating-from-SfSchedule-to-SfScheduler.md

 Recurring Events
 </td>
 <td>
 Easily configure recurring events on a daily, weekly, monthly, or yearly basis.
-You can also skip or change the occurrence of a recurring appointment.
+Also skip or change the occurrence of a recurring appointment.
 </td>
 </tr>
 </table>